ionelmc/django-easyfilters/docs/filters.rst

      Default: 5

      The maximum number of links to display.
-If there fewer distinct values than this in the data, single values will be shown, otherwise ranges.
+If there are fewer distinct values than this in the data, single values will be shown, and ranges otherwise.

    * ``ranges``